Vikash2984/Python-SQLite3/README.md

 # Python_SQLite3
-This repository is consists of function snippets used in SQLite3 module of Python programming language
+This repository consists of function snippets in Python programming language used to execute different DDL & DML commands of SQLite3 module